Hanging up your dancing shoes isn’t so easy when you can’t let go of your former dance partner.

 Adam’s wounds are still fresh from his divorce, and Violet’s dealing with a loss of her own, but somehow they keep winding up in each other’s arms with neither of them willing to let go.
 But it’s never easy to conquer the past.

 Will Violet let fear and grief keep her from her dreams?
 Or will Adam convince her that the show must go on and dancing with the single dad might just be the way for her to find her happily ever after?

-Book Status: Available in ebook, paperback, German and coming soon to audio
+Book Status: Available in ebook, paperback, German and audio

 Her green eyes glittered back at him as he spun her out, their arms going wide, but still attached at the hand.
 Never letting go.
 He pulled her back in and she spun flawlessly into his embrace, her back now to his front, their bodies swaying perfectly with the music.

 “Ready for the big finish?” he asked, his grin so wide his cheeks were sore.